jloh/nagios-nrpe-server/README.md

 Nagios NRPE Server Config
 =========

-A Ansible role to handle the installation and rollout of the Nagios NRPE Daemon
+A Ansible role to handle the installation and rollout of the Nagios NRPE Daemon.

+I've only selected certain platforms that I know this 100% works on, but it will work on any platform that NRPE can be installed on.

 Requirements
 ------------